civicrm/civicrm-dev-docs/docs/testing/phpunit.md

 exception 'RuntimeException' with message '_populateDB requires CIVICRM_UF=UnitTests'...
 ```

-Headless tests are designed to run with a fake CMS, and you must activate the fake CMS by setting the environment variable `CIVICRM_UF`.
-This revised
+What's going on?
+The `CRM` suite (and its siblings, `api_v3` and `Civi`) has a special requirement: set the environment variable `CIVICRM_UF`.
+This
-command should correct the issue:
+revised command should correct the issue:

 ```bash
 $ cd ~/buildkit/build/dmaster/sites/all/modules/civicrm
 $ env CIVICRM_UF=UnitTests phpunit4 ./tests/phpunit/CRM/Core/RegionTest.php
 ```

-!!! tip "Using PhpStorm for local developmental"
+!!! tip "Using PhpStorm for local debugging"

     PhpStorm is an IDE which provides built-in support for executing tests with a debugger -- you can set breakpoints and inspect variables while the tests run.